linuxserver/docker-quassel-web/README.md

 &nbsp;
 ## Application Setup

-By default this container webui will be available on `https://$SERVER_IP:64443`.
-To setup this container you can either use the environmental variables as specified above and these will overwrite the respective settings in `/config/settings-user.js` or omit the environmental variables and edit `/config/settings-user.js` directly.
+By default this container webui will be available on `http://$SERVER_IP:64080` if `HTTPS` is set to `false` or `https://$SERVER_IP:64443` if `HTTPS` is set to `true`.
+To setup this container you can either use the first five environmental variables as specified above or set the environmental variable `ADVANCED` to `true` and edit `/config/settings-user.js` to configure your instance, ignoring the other environmental variables, this will allow more granular control of your quassel web instance.